 Briefly About Pen Testing

 Pen testing, often known as ethical hacking, is the practice of identifying flaws in a computer system or network.
 The major pentesting aim is to discover and repair these flaws before they can be utilized by hackers.
-Pen testers use a variety of tools and techniques to identify security holes, including manual inspection, scanning for open ports, and running exploit scripts.
+Pen testers use a variety of tools and techniques to identify security holes, including manual testing and inspections, scanning for open ports, and running exploit scripts.

 Pen Testing- The Importance